juhoinkinen/Annif-wiki/Usage-with-Docker.md

 If this is the first time you are using the Annif image, the image will now be downloaded from [Docker Hub](https://hub.docker.com/).
 A bash shell starts in the container, where it is possible to run Annif [[Commands]] (here the `-it` flag is for enabling interactive mode).

 However, the Annif image itself does not contain any vocabulary or training data.
 A directory containing these can be bind mounted as a [volume](https://docs.docker.com/storage/volumes/) from the host file system to the container using the syntax `-v /absolute_path/on/host:/path/in/container` after the `docker run` command<sup id="a1">[1](#myfootnote1)</sup>.
 To bind mount the current working directory on host, `$(pwd)` can be used instead explicitly writing the absolute path.
 Also, the user in a docker container is by default not the same as on the host system and any file created in a container is not owned by the host user, and with bind-mounts this can lead to issues with file permissions.
 Therefore it is best to make [the user in the container](https://docs.docker.com/engine/reference/run/#user) the same as on the host, using `-u $(id -u):$(id -g)`.
-With these two flags the command to run bash in a container with Annif looks like this:
+With these flags the command to run bash in a container with Annif looks like this:

     docker run \
         -v $(pwd):/annif-projects \